the-carlisle-group/APL2XL/APLSource/Docs/addfeature.md

 ### Section 0.2
 Excel is preffered workbook viewing software.
-Google Docs may be used hypothetically, but no testing has been done to assure compatibility at this time.
+Google Docs may be used hypothetically, but no testing has been done to ensure compatibility at this time.

 ### Section 0.3
 A diff tool helps immensely with identifying changes between two workbooks.
 In this example we will be using [Visual Studio Code](https://code.visualstudio.com/) with an additional extension installed to aid with the diffing, and automatic formating of xml. `XML Tools` is a Visual Studio Code extension which can automatically format XML documents for viewing.
 There are [XML Beautifiers](https://xmlbeautifier.com/) available online, but you may find it much easier to have the feature available alongside the editor and diffing tools we will be using.